Two deaths tied to California cruise ship, with few tested

 Taking a test “was actually discouraged, if you were not showing any signs of illness,” said Grand Princess passenger Laurie Miller of San Jose, who spent 14 days at Travis Air Force Base before returning home Tuesday.

-The ship's passengers were flown or bused to military bases in the U.S. or their home countries for a 14-day isolation while 1,100 crew members scattered to their home countries, including about 500 from the Philippines.
-The rest of the crew members and six passengers remained on the ship for an isolation there.
+The ship's passengers were flown or bused to military bases in the U.S. or their home countries for a 14-day isolation while 1,100 crew members scattered to their home countries, including about 500 to the Philippines.
+The rest of the crew members and six passengers remained on the ship in isolation there.
 It's unclear how many crew members have been tested.

 All passengers will have completed their 14-day quarantine by Friday, Kelly said.